Narimm/OpenVPMS/src/doc/readme.txt

        Letter to load the Letter (ie US) template

   NOTES:
-  * If a template has been already loaded, it will be replaced.
+  * If a template with the same name has been already loaded, it will be replaced
   * Not all templates are available in all formats, however a complete set is loaded.
 Thus if you load the A5 set you will find that some templates are in A4 format.